h00die-gr3y/h00die-gr3y.github.io/_pages/disclaimer.md

 {: .notice--danger}

 And please do not come back to me if bad things happend to you using some of this information in the Wild.
-It will only show that you anyhow **f'cked** up in covering your tracks !!!

 Greetz from H00die Gr3y...